avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-21-8-run-unit-test.md

 ---
 title: '8.
-Run unit test'
+Run Unit Test'

 layout: nil
 ---
 This assumes the build is in the directory created by the script (avs-sdk).

-{:.steps}

 #### Unit Tests

-1. Go to the terminal window, and run the following steps to execute the series of Unit tests on your prototype.
+Go to the terminal window, and run the following steps to execute the series of Unit tests on your prototype.

 `cd /home/pi/avs-sdk/build
 make all test
 `
-2. For this workshop, tests have been pre-built to save time.
+For this workshop, tests have been pre-built to save time.
 If you have your earbuds or speakers in, you'll hear Alexa run through a series of audio tests as well as functional tests.